Emperor Penguin vs Snares Penguin

 Do Emperor Penguins and Snares Penguins live in the same area?

-Emperor Penguins are found in Antarctica.
-Snares Penguins are found in Snares Islands (New Zealand).
+No, their ranges do not overlap.
+Emperor Penguins are found in Antarctica, while Snares Penguins live in Snares Islands (New Zealand).
+This geographic separation means they face different environmental pressures and predator communities.